 Each chicken breed has specific genes that affect eggshell color.
-Chickens that lay colored eggs include Barred Rock, Rhode Island Red, Welsummer, Maran and Easter Egger hens.
+Chickens that lay colored eggsinclude Barred Rock, Rhode Island Red, Welsummer, Maran and Easter Egger hens.
 No matter the color, hens need balanced nutrition to lay eggs with strong, protective shells.
-Purina® layer feeds include the Oyster Strong® System so all the calcium hens need is in the feed – no need to supplement.
+Get strong eggs with the Oyster Strong® System, exclusively in Purina® premium and organic layer feeds.

 Chickens that lay colored eggs